 Oasis House is host to not one but two corner stores.

-Back in the pre-CC day, its four-storey lobby was all just space and sofas and babbling water in rock-lined pools delineating rows of columns as skirting boards might.
+Back in the pre-Global Financial Crisis days, its four-storey lobby was all just space and sofas and babbling water in rock-lined pools delineating rows of columns as skirting boards might.
 Not now.

 This post has no point other than to say LET’S HEAR IT FOR CORNER STORES!
 YAY!!
 They’re not architecture, they’re not even buildings FU.
 P.S.).
 They’re just some space with some useful stuff in them.
 Living is more than architecture, more than just shelter.